CMCC-Foundation/ml-tropical-cyclones-detection/README.md

 # Machine Learning Tropical Cyclones Detection

+## Overview
-The repository contains a Machine Learning (ML) library to configure and train a model with the use of TFRecords Dataset.
+The repository provides a Machine Learning (ML) library to setup training and validation of a Tropical Cyclones (TCs) Detection model.
+ERA5 reanalysis and the International Best Track Archive for Climate Stewardship (IBTrACS) data are used as input and the target, respectively.
+Input-Output data pairs are provided as TFRecords.

+Input drivers:
+- 10m wind gust since previous post-processing [ms^{-1}]
+- mean sea level pressure [Pa]
+- temperature at 300 mb [K]
+- temperature at 500 mb [K]

+Target:
+- TC center row-column coordinates within the 40 x 40 pixels patch

+## Code Structure

 _scripts_ folder is the main source to launch training configurations.
 It contains: